 Transcripts: You will need to upload unofficial transcripts of all your academic course work since high school, including each higher education institution you have attended.
 You only need to send official transcripts to the Graduate School if you are admitted.

 Graduate Record Examination (GRE): We require the GRE.
-We do not have a cut-off point, although we feel most comfortable with combined verbal plus quantitative scores above 300 (roughly corresponding to 110 or so on the “old” GRE scale).
+We do not have a cut-off point, although we feel most comfortable with combined verbal plus quantitative scores above 300.
 If your scores are not high, we may still admit you if other parts of your application are strong.
 The university’s code when submitting scores is 5496.